osvaldopina/linkbuilder/docs.md

    linksBuilder.buildAndSetAll();
 ```

-Notice that after `link()` call a builder for a single link will be created and added to the
-`LinksBuilder`

 * Then when you call `buildAndSetAll()` in the `LinksBuilder` all links will be created and
 added to `Resouce` instance.